DaxVirani03/data-analysis-portfolio/README.md

 # Data Analysis Portfolio 👨‍💻

-**[Your Name]**’s curated collection of data analysis projects using Jupyter Notebooks.
+**Dax Virani**’s curated collection of data analysis projects using Jupyter Notebooks.
 Each project demonstrates a different analytical domain and methodology.

 ---